Madame-Aehm/CAB-Project-3-Spikes/12. Deploy/notes.md

 When deploying a single page application that utilizes React Router, an extra step needs to be taken to insure the hosting service knows what to do when you refresh on a page other than the landing page.
 The usual behaviour of a website when you refresh, is to check the URL and then make a request for the `.html` file that should be hosted at that path.
 However, for a single page application built with a framework like React, there is only **one** `.html` file, so we need to tell the hosting service to always go to the `index.html`, then JavaScript will do the rest!

 On Render, you can do this under **Redirects/Rewrites**.
 We have to write a [rule](https://docs.render.com/deploy-create-react-app#using-client-side-routing) for Client-Side Routing.
 They have some good [documentation](https://render.com/docs/redirects-rewrites) on how to define these rules.
 We are just going to add one **Rewrite**, where the **Source** will be `/*` and the **Destination** will be `/index.html`.

-rules_version = '2';

-service cloud.firestore {
-  match /databases/{database}/documents {

-    // This rule allows anyone with your Firestore database reference to view, edit,
-    // and delete all data in your Firestore database.
-It is useful for getting
-    // started, but it is configured to expire after 30 days because it
-    // leaves your app open to attackers.
-At that time, all client
-    // requests to your Firestore database will be denied.
-    //
-    // Make sure to write security rules for your app before that time, or else
-    // all client requests to your Firestore database will be denied until you Update
-    // your rules
-    match /{document=**} {
-      allow read, write: if request.time < timestamp.date(3024, 8, 30);
-    }
-  }
-}